 L-NMMA was initially developed for the management of cardiogenic shock — a phase III trial investigating such use found it was safe but of no benefit — before Dr. Chang's team tried it on cancer.
 She made a deal to secure the drug from a Cornell University pharmacologist who led the trial and still had vast supplies.

 The next step for Dr. Chang and the team are multinational phase III trials to evaluate the L-NMMA and chemotherapy combination in a significantly larger number of TNBC patients.
 If those trials show positive results, the team plans to file for FDA approval of L-NMMA.

 In addition, Houston Methodist plans to seek an orphan indication from the FDA for metaplastic breast cancer, an aggressive subtype of TNBC that accounts for less than 1% of all breast cancers.
-The National Cancer Institute has awarded Houston Methodist a grant to take the therapy into global phase III clinical trials, which will begin early in 2022.
+The National Cancer Institute has awarded Houston Methodist a grant to take the therapy into global phase III clinical trials, which will begin in late 2022.

 Dr. Chang also said she plans to research the combination of L-NMMA and checkpoint blockade immunotherapy against triple negative breast cancer.
 Such immunotherapy has revolutionized treatment of many cancers, but by itself has only shown modest benefits against TNBC.

 The Houston Methodist TNBC research has been supported by the National Cancer Institute, the Breast Cancer Research Foundation, the Moran Foundation, Causes for a Cure, the Center for Drug Repositioning and Development Program, and Dr. Mary and Mr. Ron Neal.